Portuguese yields fall as market more optimistic on BES

 Rioforte, which indirectly owns a stake in Banco Espirito Santo, was preparing to file for creditor protection in Luxembourg, where it is based.
 The news hurt Portuguese government debt in early trade, but the bonds recovered later as the stock market opened and BES shares rose.

-The bank's shares have been recovering since late on Tuesday, when its chief executive said it was well capitalised and investor appetite for riskier assets picked up on the back of strong earnings from U.S. banks and dovish comments from Federal Reserve chief Janet Yellen.
+The bank's shares have been recovering since late on Tuesday, when its chief executive said it was well capitalised and investor appetite for riskier assets picked up on the back of strong earnings from U.S. banks and dovish comments from Fed chief Janet Yellen.

+Portuguese 10-year government bond yields fell 10 basis points to 3.74 percent.
+They have regularly seen daily swings of more than 10 bps over the past week, having briefly broken above 4 percent in the process.

+"It's a complicated set-up at the bank and Portuguese government bonds have been a victim of the BES case," said Rainer Guntermann, rate strategist at Commerzbank.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan